“Daddy’s back!” Isabel bent her knees to dash to the door, but Angeline pinched the back of her pink and white striped dress, holding her in place.

 Samuel lowered his voice, too.
 “Yes.”
 He held out his wrist.

-Angeline stood slowly and walked to the front hall, a trail of sweat dropping behind her.
+Angeline stood slowly and walked to the front hall, sweat trailing her.
 She sat next to Samuel and Isabel and put her fingertips on the watch’s crystal.
 Even though the watch existed in the same awful place as the three of them, it felt cool.
 “A Snowflake?”

 Samuel put his finger on Angeline’s cracked lips.
 “It doesn’t matter how.
 We have one, that’s all that matters.”